cilliagustin/code-pool/README.md

 ## User Stories

+The user stories were broken down with 3 types of users in mind: "users" (non-registered users who can access the website), "Registered Users," and "Site Admins."

 ### Regular users (non registered)

 - As a User I can view all the code components shared so that copy them and use them in my own projects